jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 ## The Un-Christian Secret Behind the New Anti-Liberalism

 This post is in response to some of the intellectual ferment on the conservative side.
-Normally, I would greet any sign of this as an unalloyed good.
+Normally, I would greet any sign of intellectual life among the political "right" in the current era as an unexpected, unalloyed good.

+Let's set this straight: conservatism can be a respectable philisophy and political outlook.
 There are many "little c" conservatives throughout the United States.
 By that, I mean, the sorts of people who fancy themselves as Burkean conservatives, even though they have no idea what "Burkean" means.